24002362/HALF_ADDER_SUBTRACTOR/README.md

 ## Result:
-Thus the Full adder and Full subtractor circuits are designed and the truth tables are verified using quartus software.
+Thus the Half adder and Half subtractor circuits are designed and the truth tables are verified using quartus software.